Lovekach/rsschool-cv/cv.md

    * Result School HTML&CSS (completed)
    * RS Schools Course «JavaScript/Front-end.
 Stage 0» (completed)
    * RS Schools Course «JavaScript/Front-end.
 Stage 1» (in progress)

+## Languages:
+* Russian - native speaker
+* English - A2 (Recently, more and more I study new words, read literature, various articles.I want to improve my knowledge in this language to level B1)